 U.S. Government Agency Securities.
-At December 31, 2023, we held U.S. Government and agency securities with a fair value of \$3.9 million compared to \$44.6 million at December 31, 2022.
-At December 31, 2023, these securities had an average expected life of 8.0 years.
+At December 31, 2024, we held U.S. Government and agency securities with a fair value of \$3.9 million compared to \$3.9 million at December 31, 2023.
+At December 31, 2024, these securities had an average expected life of 7.0 years.
 While these securities generally provide lower yields than other investments, such as mortgage-backed securities, our current investment strategy is to maintain investments in such instruments to the extent appropriate for liquidity and pledging purposes, as collateral for borrowings, and for prepayment protection.

 Obligations of States and Political Subdivisions.
-At December 31, 2023, we held available-for-sale municipal bonds with a fair value of \$3.4 million compared to \$13.3 million at December 31, 2022.
+At December 31, 2024, we held available-for-sale municipal bonds with a fair value of \$3.3 million compared to \$3.4 million at December 31, 2023.
 100% of our municipal bonds are issued by local municipalities or school districts located in Pennsylvania.
 Municipal bonds may be general obligation of the issuer or secured by specific revenues.
 The majority of our municipal bonds are general obligation bonds, which are backed by the full faith and credit of the municipality, paid off with funds from taxes and other fees, and have ratings (when available) of A or above.
 We also invest in a limited amount of special revenue municipal bonds, which are used to fund projects that will eventually create revenue directly, such as a toll road or lease payments for a new building.

 Mortgage-Backed Securities.
-We invest in mortgage-backed ("MBS") and collateralized mortgage obligation ("CMO") securities insured or guaranteed by the United States government or government-sponsored enterprises.
-These securities, which consist of MBS's issued by Ginnie Mae, Fannie Mae and Freddie Mac, had an amortized cost of \$178.0 million and \$143.3 million at December 31, 2023 and 2022, respectively, and a fair value of \$159.7 million and \$121.1 million at December 31, 2023 and 2022, respectively.
-At December 31, 2023, all MBS's had fixed rates of interest.
+We invest in MBS and CMO securities insured or guaranteed by the United States government or government-sponsored enterprises.
+These securities, which consist of MBS's issued by Ginnie Mae, Fannie Mae and Freddie Mac, had an amortized cost of \$164.7 million and \$178.0 million at December 31, 2024 and 2023, respectively, and a fair value of \$145.3 million and \$159.7 million at December 31, 2024 and 2023, respectively.
+At December 31, 2024, all MBS's had fixed rates of interest.